10 Best Hiking Boots Tested and Fully Reviewed

 Hiking Boot Type

-Hiking shoes are going to be the lightest option for boots and have the most flexibility through the midsole.
+Hiking shoes are going to be the lightest option for footwear and have the most flexibility through the midsole.
 They are typically low-cut and provide most of their support through well-crafted footbeds to keep feet feeling nimble but grounded.
 More advanced hikers or ultralight backpackers may even consider trail runners as an even lighter and more flexible option.

 Day Hiking Boots are mid to high cut to prevent ankles from rolling on day hikes or even short backpacking trips with lighter loads.
 They are fairly flexible and typically require very little break-in time.